 In return, Vader conceded that he had no real desire to exterminate the Order, (he had done so once believing Palpatine's lies and had no desire to be fooled into doing so again).
 And while he hadn't yet said it to his son, he wasn't even that interested in Luke Falling to the Dark side anymore.
 His son made it clear that he wasn't going to leave him.
 They only had each other here in the past.
 That was enough for Vader.
 Since Luke was no longer interested in joining the Order after learning the truth, if the Order would stay away from him and his family, then Vader would let them live.

-The 501st was used to receiving orders of battles in progress, systems or supply lines to protect.
+The 501st was used to receiving orders to join battles in progress, systems or supply lines to protect.
 Now their orders were of an entirely different nature.
 Luke and Vader seemed to know ahead of time where the Separatists were going to be and what systems were in trouble before the Separatists even arrived.
-Echo combed through intelligence briefings but could not find where they were getting their information.
-They certainly had not received any comms, running silent since Umbara.
+Echo combed through intelligence briefings and dispatches but could not find where they were getting their information from.
+They certainly had not received any comms, running silent since leaving Umbara.

-Luke then met privately with the medical staff leading to a flurry of activity which led to Kix arranging a medical appointment for every single clone as soon as possible.
+Luke then met privately with the medical staff.
+This caused a flurry of activity which led to Kix and Quick arranging a medical appointment for every single clone as soon as possible for some reason.

 In between all of this, Vader took off in a shuttle alone and then a day or so later Luke announced which system they were traveling to.
 They arrived to find Vader in charge of the Separatist fleet, (and wasn’t that a kick in the head when they saw him at the head of the enemy fleet!)
 After a moment of gut wrenching panic and believing themselves to be betrayed once again, Vader immediately surrendered and send a message to the planetary government so they could work together to take out whatever portion of the Separatist fleet Vader did not have under his control.

-What could have been a nasty fire fight turned into a mop up action.
+What could have been a nasty fire fight turned into a mop up action and the system was liberated with little effort.

 The first time Luke and Vader pulled that trick, Rex had to take a moment and find a quiet corner to sit down for a few minutes.
 The second and third times it was still jarring but it got a little easier.
-Luke had proven himself trustworthy.
-Vader was on their side and given how terrifying he could be, Rex was very thankful for that.
+Luke had already proven himself trustworthy and vouched for his father.
+It was becoming more and more evident that Vader was on their side and given how terrifying he could be, Rex was very thankful for that.

 But Luke and Vader never faltered.
 They had a fix and they would see each and every clone brother healed.
-One by one, each trooper was treated and after the last of the 501st had been cleared, Luke met with Rex, (his father a constant dark shadow behind him) and announced that three of their number were Force sensitive and if they wished, he would be happy to train them in the use of the Force.
+One by one, each trooper was treated.
+After the last of the men had been cleared, Luke met with Rex, (his father a constant dark shadow behind him) and announced that three of their number were Force sensitive and if they wished, he would be happy to train them.

-After several moments of stunned silence, Rex could only manage, “Is this some sort of joke, sir?”
+After several moments of stunned silence, Rex could only manage, “Is-is this some sort of a-a joke, sir?”

 “No, Captain.
 Three troopers are Force sensitive.
 They can learn the ways of the Force,” Luke assured him happily.